Neuro-Symbolic AI for Cybersecurity: State of the Art, Challenges, and Opportunities: NeSy Applications in Cybersecurity

-The emergence of autonomous offensive capabilities represents fundamental shift in cybersecurity threat landscape \cite{jackson2025cyberattacks} requiring comprehensive strategic response from defensive community while ensuring proper alignment with cybersecurity objectives and societal expectations \cite{rodriguez2025framework, zhu2025cvebench}.
-The demonstrated capabilities of systems like HPTSA and VulnBot suggest traditional advantage of human creativity and adaptability in offensive operations may be increasingly challenged by AI systems operating at scale with superior cost-effectiveness and consistency, necessitating corresponding advances in defensive capabilities that maintain proper grounding in cybersecurity concepts while supporting instructible adaptation to emerging autonomous threats.
-Figure \ref{fig:nesy_offensive_pipeline} illustrates the sophisticated multi-agent workflow underlying these autonomous offensive systems, revealing how neural-enhanced reconnaissance integrates with symbolic planning and adaptive exploitation strategies through shared knowledge bases, thereby demonstrating both the technical sophistication and dual-use implications that demand responsible development frameworks.

-This evolution necessitates development of AI-powered defensive systems that can adapt to autonomous offensive capabilities through real-time threat analysis while maintaining alignment with organizational objectives, enhanced threat intelligence sharing to rapidly disseminate information about new offensive techniques and countermeasures supporting coordinated defensive response, and improved security operations frameworks that can respond effectively to automated attack campaigns operating at unprecedented speed and scale while maintaining human oversight and decision-making authority aligned with organizational security policies and ethical considerations.
+The emergence of autonomous offensive capabilities requires comprehensive strategic response from defensive community ensuring proper alignment with cybersecurity objectives \cite{rodriguez2025framework,zhu2025cvebench}.
+The demonstrated capabilities suggest traditional human advantages may be increasingly challenged by AI systems operating at scale with superior cost-effectiveness, necessitating corresponding defensive advances maintaining proper grounding while supporting instructible adaptation to emerging autonomous threats.
+This evolution calls for AI-powered defensive systems that can adapt in real time to autonomous offensive capabilities while staying aligned with organizational goals, for enhanced threat intelligence sharing that enables coordinated defensive responses, and for security operations frameworks that respond effectively to automated attack campaigns without sacrificing human oversight or ethical accountability.